Fluffy Ricotta Pancakes Perfectly Light and Delicious

 Try using almond milk or oat milk instead of regular milk.
 For the ricotta, use a plant-based ricotta.
 These swaps keep the taste great while catering to dietary needs.

 Fluffy Ricotta Pancakes are easy to make and versatile.
 You can enjoy them for breakfast or brunch.
-Remember, you can find the full recipe above.

 Step-by-Step Instructions